ADedecker/gauss/README.md

-# An attempt at computing the Gaussian integral in Lean
+# A (successful) attempt at computing the Gaussian integral in Lean